Language Features That Every Student should Master

 Colloquial language refers to the use of informal language in literature.
-This use of everyday language is geographical as it depends on where that particular literature article is from because different places will have a slightly different regional dialect, vocabulary, and way of talking.
+This use of everyday language is geographical as it depends on where that particular literature article is from because different places will have slightly different regional dialects, vocabulary, and ways of talking.

 The various sound devices used by writers are:

 - Onomatopoeia: It is the depiction of the sounds made by something through a word.
 For Ex: “Rustling Leaves”, “Roaring Lion”, “Buzzing Bee,” “Splashing River,” “Hoot-Hoot”, “Squeak”